netcinematics/aWordaGami/README.md

 # HYPOTHESIS

-- Ai in Web3 experiments for innovative USE-CASES.

-"Tokenizing the Tokenizer"
+new viewz

 # CONCLUSIONS /

-> It is GREAT to CODE with ChatGPT.

-> Use ChatGPT instead of Google to code.
+> Use ChatGPT as copilot with Google to code.

 ---